 As a retailer, if you’re thinking about preventing product damage given the rigorous demands of ocean and parcel shipping, you are probably thinking about test protocols that inform your design specifications.
 But don’t be lured into thinking a positive test result is the silver bullet to ensure your product is fully protected from damage.

 The mere mention of autonomous transportation still evokes images from sci-fi movies for some people.
-But, the reality is that this concept is not pie-in-the-sky talk — it’s really here.
+However, the reality is that this concept is not pie-in-the-sky talk — it’s really here.
 And it won’t be long before it’s mainstream.
 In fact, PwC’s 2017 Commercial Transportation Trends report revealed that 2016 was a breakout year for new technologies in the commercial transport industry, even while many companies still resisted them.
-Although information systems have been disrupting carrier operations and logistics for years with mapping, GPS and other driving technologies that help companies respond more quickly to customer shipment demands, autonomous transportation is taking things several steps further.

 Amazon isn’t the only company finding common ground for humans and robots in its warehouses.
 Earlier this year in Tennessee, DHL began testing robots to assist its pickers in order fulfillment.
 Rather than pushing a bin or cart, the robots work alongside workers, helping them pick out medical devices that need to be shipped quickly.
 Third-party logistics provider Quiet Logistics Inc., which fulfills online orders for retailers like Bonobos and Zara, uses the same type of mobile robots in one of its warehouses to support its employees.

 A lot of companies say they are developing packaging for ecommerce shipping on an ad hoc basis, usually as Amazon specifically requests them to do so.
 But with the pace and scale of change happening in retail, no one can afford to wait to start thinking more systematically about how they’re shipping packages to consumers.